munnurumahesh03-coder/Swiggy-ETA-Predictor/README.md

 **SUCCESS!** We successfully engineered a model that explains nearly 83% of the variance in delivery times, with an error margin of less than 4 minutes, completely free of data leakage.

-**3. The Gradio Web Dashboard**
+**3. The Gradio Web Dashboard & UX Optimization**
 The final model was deployed to Hugging Face Spaces using Gradio.
+To bridge the gap between complex machine learning and user experience, the deployment was heavily optimized:
+* **Feature Pruning for UX:** Instead of overwhelming the user with dozens of input fields, we utilized LightGBM's feature importance to isolate the **Top 15 "Heavy Lifters"**.
+This keeps the dashboard clean, intuitive, and free of useless inputs without sacrificing predictive accuracy.
-The UI is designed to take human-readable inputs, dynamically calculate the Trigonometry and Target Encoding in the background, and serve real-time predictions.
+* **Dynamic Backend Math:** The UI is designed to take simple, human-readable inputs.
+It dynamically calculates the complex Trigonometry (Sine/Cosine) and Target Encoding in the background, serving real-time predictions instantly.

 ---
 ### How to Use This Repository